|Force, Entropy, and Information Space

 5. If the observer's capability does not change during the course of measurement, the strength of interaction and associated force will diminish as the measurement progress.
-(The time-axis will be finite in this case.)
+(All the measurements required to be completed, can not be completed.)

 6. An observer can be in a measurement but may not know it as the observer may not be capable enough to measure the force associated with the measurement.

 These definitions do not consider the force measurement values (magnitude and direction) which themselves are metric dependent along with the description of the entities by an observer such as physical bodies celestial or elementary, and their movements.
 The existence of the measurement immediately puts the observer in the j-space.
 We had discussed something similar in the introduction when we said,

 "Every observer moves towards the state with maximum information, the observer can measure."

 If a state with infinite information is available but the observer can not measure it then the observer can not move towards it, however the observer will stay in orbit.